churn-buster/in-app-dunning/README.md

 ### Messaging

-We've provided 2 different messages with some great default text.
-You can edit the messaging to your liking and also change when the 2nd message is displayed.
+Default messaging is provided, editable to your liking.

 Depending on the style selected you can change the messages by setting the following variables.